mrworf/window-opener/README.md

   - arg2
   - arg 3
   ```
-- delay
+##### delay
   Delays execution with the number of seconds provided in `arguments`
   This can be a fractional value for sub 1 second delays

+_Options_
+- `orhasaudio` (boolean, default `false`)
+  If true, the delay will cancel the moment you have a default audio pathway.
+Useful for when your PC might not initially have HDMI and you need to wait for it to negotiate.
+Setting delay to zero will mean that it will only stop the delay if audio is detected.

-- close window
+##### close window
   Closes a specified window (provided by arguments) or if blank,
   will close the current active window.

-  This method takes a few options:
+_Options_
+- `waitforit` (boolean, default `false`)
-  - waitforit: When true, will delay next action until the window is created (and then closed)
+  When true, will delay next action until the window is created (and then closed)
+- `whenactive`  (boolean, default `false`)
-  - whenactive: If true, will delay next action until the window is the active window (and then close it)
+  If true, will delay next action until the window is the active window (and then close it)
+- `maxwait`  (integer, default `0`)
-  - maxwait: Maximum of time to wait for above options (in seconds).
-Default is forever
+  Maximum of time to wait for above options (in seconds).
+A value of zero means forever

-- kill app
+##### kill app
 Kills all instances of an application defined by the `arguments`.
 Use task manager (details tab) to locate the name of the application you wish
 to terminate.
 If multiple instances are found with the same name, ALL of them will
 be terminated.

-- kill pid
+##### kill pid
 Kills a specific pid (program id).
 This is available for use, but hard to use manually
 since the PID changes with every run.

-- sendkeys
+##### sendkeys
 Sends a number of keys to the currently active window.
 See https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.sendkeys?view=net-5.0 for details on how this works.
 Please note that to use curly braces, you must type them twice to avoid having the substituion kick in.
 And since the YAML standard allow use of curly braces as well, you must enclose it with quotation marks.
 This means that in order to sennd ENTER (`{ENTER}`) you must write `"{{ENTER}}"` or it will not work.
 You don't have to do `sendkeys` per key, you can have it send entire strings at a time.

-- focus
+##### focus
 Sets focus to the defined window.
 It will also bring it to the front.
 Note that if the window is minimized, it will only get focus, it will not be visible.

-  This method takes a few options:
+_Options_
+- `waitforit` (boolean, default `false`)
-  - waitforit: When true, will delay next action until the window is created (and then closed)
+  When true, will delay next action until the window is created (and then closed)
+- `whenvisible`  (boolean, default `false`)
+  When true, wait for the window to become visible.
+- `wheniconic`  (boolean, default `false`)
+  When true, wait for the window to be minimized.
+- `maxwait`  (integer, default `0`)
-  - maxwait: Maximum of time to wait for above options (in seconds).
-Default is forever
+  Maximum of time to wait for `waitforit`, `whenvisible` and `wheniconic` (in seconds).
+A value of zero means forever.
+- `maximize`  (boolean, default `false`)
-  - maximize: When true, will also maximize the window to take the entire screen
+  When true, will maximize the window to take the entire screen once focus is gained
+- `restore`  (boolean, default `false`)
-  - restore: When true, restores the window.
+  When true, restores the window.
 If it was minimized, it will show up in the last known position and size, if it's maximized, it will revert to last known size and position.
+This only happens once focus is gained.

-  Note, maximize and restore are mutually exclusive with maximize taking priority over restore.
+Note, `maximize` and `restore` are mutually exclusive with `maximize` taking priority over `restore`.

+#### mouse move
+Moves the mouse pointer to a select position defined by two arguments (first being X, second being Y).

+_Options_
+- `leftclick` (integer, default `0`)
+  Number of times to left click after moving
+- `rightclick` (integer, default `0`)
+  Number of times to right click after moving

+#### endpoint
-`endpoint` specifies where to perform the defined action.
-If omitted, `local` is assumed,
-meaning it will run on the computer which is hosting this service.
+Specifies where to perform the defined action.
+If omitted, `local` is assumed, meaning it will run on the computer which is hosting this service.
-Any endpoint you want to use MUST be defined in the `endpoints` section above, with `local` being
-the only exception.
+Any endpoint you want to use MUST be defined in the `endpoints` section above, with `local` being the only exception.

+#### arguments
-`arguments` can either be a single value like `arguments: 5` or `arguments: "some string"`
-or a list of arguments, like in the case of `method: execute`
+This field depends on the `method`.
+Can either be a single value like `arguments: 5` or `arguments: "some string"` or a list of arguments, like in the case of `method: execute`

+#### options
+This field depends on the `method`.
+See above.

 ## Special considerations